atubak400/Understanding-Client-Server-Architecture-with-MySQL-as-RDBMS/README.md

 ### g.
 Check that you have successfully connected to a remote MySQL server and can perform SQL queries
 * `Show databases;`

-# Congratulations you have installed, configured, and remote connected a MYSQL SERVER!!!
+# Congratulations you have successfully installed, configured, and remote connected a MYSQL SERVER!!!